solidzone/mailmeteor-landing/mail-merge-gmail.md

 It is strongly recommended - and sometimes compulsory - to include a simple way to opt-out from your email communications.

 Depending on the type of audience you are engaging with you might have to provide an unsubscribe mean.
-This can either be a closing formula like "_let me know if you don't wish to receive more emails_" to unsubscribe or an unsubscribe link.
+Try using a closing formula such as "_let me know if you don't wish to receive more emails_" to unsubscribe or adding an unsubscribe link.

 When people ask you to opt-out, you cannot ignore their request.
 You might check the laws against spam applicable in your country before sending mail merge campaigns in Gmail.